mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

 ![](/images/Why_does_boundary_testing_work/IMG_0195.jpg#inTextImage)

 This is a very exhaustive way to represent what is happening for each number.
-This is just a support method that you will not need to draw each time, once you get a hold on the technique, but it helps with understanding where the technique comes from.
+It is just a support method that you will not need to draw each time, once you get a hold on the technique, but it helps with understanding where the technique comes from.
 It specifies all the possible values.
 Each value has one behaviour, and never more than one, even if the behaviour is to "do nothing", or in this case "no gift".

 With the questions all done, you can rest assured that your intervals are correctly defined and we can move on to applying the boundary testing technique.